ChloeLidec/ChloeLidecProjects/README.md

 ## Système

-In this directory, you can find few files in bash that I made for me to be able to create my configuration faster when I use the school's computers
+In this directory, you can find few files in bash that I made for me to be able to create my configuration faster when I use the school's computers.
+It has been updated by a maintenance during my semester at the Cegep of Matane and is now able to show windows to select more easily what I want to do.

 ## Cyber attack at IUT'O